elopio/docs/source/includes/_callAPI.md

 ```
 <aside class="notice">The Call API section is still under construction and may be missing some information.
 Don't worry!
 We plan to update the entire documentation prior to Augur launching.
 Thank you for your patience as we make these updates.</aside>

 Augur's Call API is made up of "getter" methods that retrieve information from the blockchain (using Ethereum's `eth_call` RPC) but does not write information to the blockchain.
 The Call API is for more granular "gets" than the [Simplified API](#simplified-api) allows for.
 The Call API is directly mapped to the Augur Contracts and their publicly exposed methods.
 All Call API functions will accept two arguments, a `params` object with key/value pairs that match inputs for the contract method and a callback function.
 The Augur API functions are attached to the `augur.api` object and follow a pattern of `augur.api.<Contract Name>.<Contract Method>(<Params Object>, <Callback Function>)`.
 Although technically optional, the Augur team **strongly recommends** using a callback.
-Without the callback the calls will be synchronous which can lock up your browser until they complete.
+Without the callback, the calls will be synchronous, which can lock up the web browser until they complete.

-<aside class="warning">Synchronous HTTP RPC is generally not recommended, especially if augur.js is running in the browser.
+<aside class="warning">Synchronous HTTP RPC is generally not recommended, especially if augur.js is running in a browser.
 Synchronous RPC requests block the main JavaScript thread, which essentially freezes the browser!</aside>

 Augur Call API
 ---------------------------